tobiasbriones/microprocessors---cp-unah-is911/arduino-sensors-and-motors/index.md

 To test the other part of the system, a smartphone with some application such as Bluetooth SPP Manager can be used to establish communication with the HC-06 Bluetooth module.

+## DC Motor

+Direct current motors were among the first to be widely used and transform electrical energy into mechanical energy.
+Its operation is related to torque, coils and electromagnetism.